raiden-network/microraiden/microraiden/microraiden/webui/README.md

-# Raiden Microtransfers Client Web Interface / Paywall page
+# MicroRaiden Microtransfers Client Web Interface / Paywall page

-This webpage ([index.html](./index.html)) and its associated [JS files](./js) are a small [jQuery](https://jquery.com)-based demonstration page of the [javascript client library for Raiden Microtransfers Service](./js/rmp.js) DApp.
+This webpage ([index.html](./index.html)) and its associated [JS files](./js) are a small [jQuery](https://jquery.com)-based demonstration page of the [javascript client library for Raiden Microtransfers Service](./js/microraiden.js) DApp.
 It implements a basic paywall example, where, once the user tries to access a protected resource/URL, it'll ask for a small token transfer before allowing access to the resource, through the creation of a channel with the server address as receiver, a basic deposit, and small signed token transfers.

 The library itself is compatible with current browsers and [Node.js](https://nodejs.org) environments, making use of some ES6 features (e.g. classes, arrow-functions, const and let variables, spread operator), which should be supported in most recent browsers and up-to-date Node (8+) versions.